paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 <p align="center">
   <img width="300" src="images/TASCAM-AzimuthAdjustment.jpg">
 </p>

+**READ MORE ABOUT Azimuth adjustments in [section 5.4.12](https://www.iasa-web.org/tc04/corrections-errors-misaligned-recording-equipment){:target="_blank"} of IASA's TC04: Guidelines on the Production and Preservation of Digital Audio Objects.

 15. Look at the PHASESCOPE as you turn the screw to the left and to the right.
 Because you will be mostly digitising one-sided tapes, you want the line to be straight and along the Y-axis (vertical).
 If you were to digitise a reel-to-reel tape that is recorded on both sides, both sides are digitised simultaneously.
 As a result, there will be more of an X -shape of lines, representing each output of the tape.